 In normal use, the needle should be positioned before zone B. Under "intensive" operating conditions, the needle may approach this zone.
-The only warning is if the indicator light comes on or the message "engine overheating" appears.
+The driver is not alerted unless the indicator light comes on or the message "ENGINE OVERHEATING" appears.

 DISPLAYS AND INDICATORS (3/3)